yegors/RTLSDR-Airband/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses/>.

 ## Open Source Licenses of bundled code